frc2081/AutonoScript/README.md

 ````
  M MAGNITUDE FACING
 ````
-  The move operator takes two operands: magnitude (distance (in meters) the robot should travel) and facing (the angle it should move on (relative to where the robot was first facing and had its gyro zeroed.))
-So for the command ````M 3 45````, the robot will travel 3 meters, 45 degrees from where the robot started.
+  The move operator takes two operands: magnitude (distance (in meters) the robot should travel) and facing (the angle it should move on (relative to where the front of the robot is facing.))
+So for the command ````M 3 45````, the robot will travel 3 meters, 45 degrees from where the robot is facing.

 ### RC
 ````